dragonfly-science/flui/README.md

 Detailed help is available inside the `flui` application.
 Simply press the “h” button after starting the application.
 You can also read it here: [help](src/flui/help.md).

+## Saving Results

+Flui saves the results of the analysis to both a CSV and a JSON file when it exits.
+It saves the current state of the analysis, including the scores and the reads.
+Note that this is saved *even if the analysis is incomplete*.
+The files are saving in the current folder with date and time suffixes to prevent overwriting any existing files.

+> :point_right: to avoid saving these files, start Flui with the `--no-dump` option.

 ## Configuration